Published by Christina Riley. Last Updated on November 25, 2023.

 Operating for over 40 years, North Carolina Aquariums offers education, resources for rehabilitation, and research for marine creatures.
-Locations include Roanoke Island, Pine Knoll Shores, Fort Fisher, and Jennette’s Pier in Nags Head.
+Locations include the following:

 If you have a museum membership elsewhere, check to see if there’s a reciprocity agreement supported by NC Aquariums and save yourself some cash for more snacks!

-North Carolina’s most-visited museum is great for all ages and is especially awesome for kids.
+The NC Museum of Natural Sciences is North Carolina’s most-visited museum and great for all ages and is especially awesome for kids.

 Permanent exhibits include natural North Carolina from the mountains to the sea, a butterfly room, prehistoric specimens and recreations, and the really cool Arthropod Zoo.